pseudoyim/conda_build_dojo/README.md

     ```
     git push origin main
     ```
-11. If you exit your container, you can re-run it using the command in Step 5.
-If your iamge gets destroyed, you can rebuild it using the command in Step 4.
+11. If you exit your Docker container, you can re-run it using the command in Step 5.
+If your Docker image gets destroyed, you can rebuild it using the command in Step 4.

 ### Getting updates
 In the future, when you need to pull updates from the upstream repo (e.g. new lessons, bug fixes, or enhancements), run this form your host machine (**not** the Docker container):